Berinsfield: Amenities

-Berinsfield has a primary school, a public library, The Abbey Sports Centre, a row of shops including a post office.
-Berinsfield Football Club previously played in the Reading Football League but have since transferred to the North Berks Football League as a result of their position in Oxfordshire.
-There is a Berinsfield Amateur Boxing Club.
-Berinsfield has a Women's Institute.
-Berinsfield also had a youth club, Berry Youth Club, for 10 to 21-year-olds.
-Thames Travel bus routes X38, X39 and X40 indirectly serve Berinsfield.
-Between them they give the village links to Oxford, Reading and Wallingford seven days a week and also Henley-on-Thames from Mondays to Saturdays.
+Berinsfield has amenities including a primary school, public library, sports centre, Berinsfield Community Association and Social Club, and local shops.
+The village is also home to Berinsfield Amateur Boxing Club, and Berinsfield Football Club.
+Berinsfield has a local branch of the Women's Institute, and previously offered a youth club for those aged between 10 and 21 ('The Berry Youth Club').

+Thames Travel bus routes X38, X39 and X40 indirectly serve Berinsfield, linking the village to Oxford, Reading and Wallingford seven days a week and Henley-on-Thames from Monday to Saturday.